bellmajb/Model4Model6/README.md

 # Model4Model6
-Solves the coupled circadian clock Model 6 and the cell cycle Model 4 as well as plots its Arnold Tongue.
+This project solves the coupled circadian clock Model 6 and the cell cycle Model 4 as well as plots its Arnold Tongue for various coupling strengths and cell cycle periods (mass doubling times).